lino-framework/book/docs/topics/ui.rst

 UI renderer
 ===========

-Lino has an extensible set of user interfaces (UIs).
+Lino has an extensible set of front ends (UIs).
 This means that you may access your Lino application in different ways.
 Currently there is only one fully functional UI, the :ref:`lino.ui.extjs`.